 Always have your test booklet open to show both the left and right pages.
 While answering questions on those two pages, simply circle answers in the booklet.
 Only when you have all the answers on both pages circled should you transfer your answers to the answer page.

 Finally, if you’re going to use these bubbling techniques, remember to not to skip questions.
 That could lead to sloppy mistakes on your answer sheet.
+And as you don’t lose points on the ACT for wrong answers anyway, just go ahead and pick your favorite letter.
+(Unless you can eliminate obviously wrong answer choices first.
+In such a case, do that, then pick your favorite letter.)

 Skim Those ACT Questions!